aneeskhan47/fps-overlay/README.md

 > [!CAUTION]
 > #### Fullscreen display modes are not supported currently\*
 > Games require **Borderless**/**Borderless Windowed** mode to be enabled via in-game display settings in order for the fps overlay to show above the game window
+> FPS Overlay will only work in windowed fullscreen mode and windowed borderless fullscreen mode, but will not work in true fullscreen mode.
+True fullscreen mode on desktop means that other computer applications cannot be displayed over the application that’s in true fullscreen mode.

 ## Features